couchbase/cbft/DESIGN.md

 cbdatasource also handles when VBuckets are moving/rebalancing, including handling NOT_MY_VBUCKET messages.

+cbdatasource also handles when the cbft node restarts, and is able to restart DCP streams from where it last left off.

 In our example, we start with our first node...